 - Keep an eye out for news reports and accounts of other journalists having their private information published without consent.
 Such doxxing attacks increasingly target journalists on all beats, but awareness of new trends will help you take the right precautions.

 - Research yourself to see what information about you is available to others.
 Enter different spellings of your name into multiple search engines – find some you don’t use frequently or that operate in a foreign language market to broaden your results.
 Check image and video results as well as websites in different languages.
 Set a reminder to do this regularly.

 - Decide what personal data should not be public.
 This may include your location, date of birth, private contact information, and financial information.
 Remember that seemingly innocuous details, such as your pet’s name, might help someone impersonate you.

-- Review your social media accounts to see what personal data is exposed based on your privacy and security settings.
+- Review your social media accounts regularly to see what personal data is exposed based on your privacy and security.